At least 20 people tested positive for Covid-19 after attending a high school wrestling tournament - KTVZ

 Ascension Parish, where the wrestling tournament took place, is at “highest risk” of Covid-19, according to the state health department’s coronavirus case tracker.
 The parish has seen nearly 10,000 Covid-19 cases among its 126,600-plus residents.

-CNN has reached out to the Louisiana High School Athletic Association and the Lamar Dixon Expo Center for comment and is waiting to hear back.
+CNN has reached out to the Lamar Dixon Expo Center for comment and is waiting to hear back.

 If sporting events must be held indoors, the CDC says, they should take place only in well-ventilated buildings.
 Attendees inside should maintain ample distance from each other and wear masks, the CDC says.